thenuwij/UniVise/README.md

 ## Usability Evaluation

 UniVise is currently being evaluated with **80 UNSW students** as part of the Honours research process.
-Participants completed structured tasks across the roadmap, transfer advisor, and MindMesh features, with feedback collected on system clarity, recommendation quality, and overall usefulness.
-Findings informed iterative improvements to the AI reasoning pipeline and UI design.
+Participants complete structured tasks across the roadmap, transfer advisor, and MindMesh features, with feedback collected on system clarity, recommendation quality, and overall usefulness.
+Findings are informing iterative improvements to the AI reasoning pipeline and UI design.

 ---